Father* | Bernard Henry Smet (b. 26 October 1894, d. 21 February 1963) |

 Birth | about 1646 | Miles Merwin was born about 1646. |

-Death | after 1666 | He died after 1666 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | after 1666 | He died after 1666 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the presumed age of 20) in the year of 1666 is not known-surviving in 1666 was difficult-as neither death or birth location are known, used the conceptual continent |

 Person Source | Miles Merwin had person sources.1 |